swhobbit/swhobbit/README.md

 I started in operations, I but have been mostly in development since my misspent youth.

 I've made money using `PL/I`, `IBM Assembler`, `REXX`, `C/C++`, `Java`, `Python`, `Perl`, & `JS`.
 (Not that I often admit the last two.
-I only admit I admit know `Go` under duress, because I've never used it professionally.)
+I also only admit I admit know `Go` under duress, because I've never used it professionally.)

 I have used more OS families than most people have, including:
 - Many generations of `IBM OS/360` and its successors